Motorway (brand): Research

 In January 2018, Motorway released a report on diesel prices, showing the value of diesel vehicles had declined by 5% in 2017, compared to a 10% price increase in petrol car prices.
 Some diesel cars fell in value by 26.3%.
 The figures were linked with taxes on diesel vehicles, introduced that year by the UK government.
 A new study in 2019 found that used diesel cars had declined in value by 10.3% over the last two years.

 The company also launched a major investigation into the “price chipping” practices used by second-hand car dealers and online car buyers.
 The research showed that the price consumers were offered online was higher than the amount they actually received, with the average drop across all companies surveyed being 6%.
 Cars valued under £5,000 could be “chipped down” by as much as 11%.

 Platform

 Motorway's website is a two-sided marketplace platform for private car-selling customers and verified dealers who buy cars from them.

 The customer portal allows users to receive a vehicle valuation by sharing their car registration and mileage.
 Motorway provides this figure based on the data from its own marketplace and current market trends.
 When the car is listed on Motorway's sales platform, verified dealers can place their bids.
 The car is then collected for delivery to the dealership which makes the highest bid.

 The dealer portal is restricted to professional car dealers.
 Dealers become notified of cars that suit their requirements once they become available, and place offers in a daily online sale.
+When dealers purchase vehicles, they can arrange collection with the company's end-to-end transportation service, Motorway Move, and purchase with Motorway Pay, the company's real time point-of-purchase payment platform.